jeehyun94/graduation_angle/README.md

-Graduation analysis tool that determines whether a student can graduate in the current semester.
-It analyzes completed and remaining requirements, identifies any deficiencies, and clearly shows what is still needed for graduation
+A lightweight Flask-based prototype that analyzes predefines student graduation requirements and determines whether a student is eligible to graduate in the current semester.
+Function
+1. Predefined student data
+2. Login-based student identification
+3. Graduation requirement analysis
+4. Graduation eligibility assesment
+5. Identification of unmet requirements